laur1s/ec2-killer/README.md

 1. Install the required python modules: `pip install -r requirements.txt`
 2. dry run the script `python instances.py`
-3. run the script if you're sure that you want to terminate the instances `python instances.py commit` WARNING: This will terminate instances
+3. run the script if you're sure that you want to terminate the instances `python instances.py commit` WARNING: This will terminate instances.
+Don't run this on your account if you don't understand what the script is doing!